ma-ha/kicad-laser-stencil-plugin/README.md

 # Feedback welcome

-Please feel free to create a GitHub Issue for feature requests, issues or questions.
+Please feel free to create a GitHub "issue" for feature requests, issues or questions.

 # License